 Filipinos are, no doubt, becoming one of the world’s well-traveled nationalities.
 In fact, the Korean Tourism Organization (KTO) has revealed that there is a significant growth in flights to Korea from the Philippines, Japan, Vietnam, and Thailand.
-Turkey also saw increase in its tourism with Filipinos and Taiwanese travelers adding to the figures.
+Turkey also saw an increase in its tourism with Filipinos and Taiwanese travelers adding to the figures.
 The Filipinos’ desire to travel is notable, and whether you are going for work or leisure, you probably want to make the most out of your time away.
 These tips will help you save both time and energy for a hassle-free trip.

 1. Research about your destination

 Gather the most useful travel info you can get about the place you want to visit.
-There are helpful recommendations about entry and exit requirements, health concerns and local laws you should know about.
+There are helpful recommendations about entry and exit requirements, health concerns, and local laws you should know about.
 For instance, in Boracay, there is no limit for tourists’ arrivals per day.
 At present, Boracay only allows 6,405 visitors each day to preserve the serene tropical atmosphere.
-For international travelers, it is also helpful to know that vaping or use of e-cigarettes is considered illegal in Singapore with fines up to $2,000.
+For international travelers, it is also helpful to know that vaping or the use of e-cigarettes is considered illegal in Singapore with fines up to $2,000.

 2. Organize your documents